gradle/gradle/design-docs/managed-component-model.md

 At the completion of this feature, it should be possible to write 'before-each', 'after-each', 'all with type' etc rules for the source sets and binaries of a component, and the tasks of a binary.
 These rules will be executed as required.

+This feature does not require that sources, binaries etc. of the component model are actually deferred under conventional use.
+Some of the infrastructure rules in the component model plugins are currently coarse in that they effectively depend on all the components, forcing realisation.
+This feature does not require changing the implementation of these rules to be more fine grained.
+It does require that the elements are potentially deferrable.

 ## Implementation